- 3 pounds boneless beef chuck, cut into 1-inch pieces

 Serve stew over roasted fingerling potatoes and garnish with chopped parsley.

-Recipe courtesy Marc Murphy
+Recipe courtesy of Marc Murphy